rcmalli/keras-squeezenet/README.md

 - Project is now up-to-date with the new Keras version (2.0).

-- Old Implementation is still available at 'keras1' branch.
+- Old Implementation is still available at 'keras1' branch but not updated.

 ### Library Versions

-- Keras v2.0+
+- Keras v2.1.1
-- Tensorflow 1.0+
+- Tensorflow v1.4

 ### Example Usage